 Calissa Offshore Multi-Jointed Swimbait

-These are similar to the other multi-jointed option that I recommended, but the reason these work so well for largemouth bass is because they are slow sinking.
-Largemouth bass don’t strike as hard, and they’re not as prone to chasing after lures for long distances, so you want something with a slower approach.
+These are similar to the other multi-jointed option that I recommended, but the reason these work so well for largemouth bass is that they are slowly sinking.
+Largemouth bass doesn’t strike as hard, and they’re not as prone to chasing after lures for long distances, so you want something with a slower approach.

 Goture Minnow Big Tail Swimbaits